 Acts 10:34a, 36-43; Colossians 3:1-4 or 1 Corinthians 5:6b-8; John 20:1-18

-For Peter and others, this was the moment of growth in their faith in the resurrection of Jesus.
-Later it is further clarified as he encountered the disciples on the way to Emmaus where he explained the positive meaning of the sufferings of the messiah as found in the Old Testament.
+For Peter and other disciples this was the moment of growth in their faith in the resurrection of Jesus.
+Immediately after the visit to the empty tomb they might have been shocked.
+This was soon be clarified to them about the resurrection of Jesus perhaps through Mary Magdalene.
+Later it was further clarified as Jesus encountered the disciples on the way to Emmaus where he explained the positive meaning of the sufferings of the messiah as found in the Old Testament.
 The resurrection of Jesus brought a new hope in the disciples and transformed their emptiness into a fullness of light.
 The word, “Jesus is alive!” or “I have seen the Lord!” were enough to instantly create a great spiritual hunger in their soul the worldly minds of the disciples suddenly became alerted to the truth.
 Faith was being reinstated in the Words that Jesus had spoken while He lived on earth.
 They could now understand what it really means to be raised from the dead.
-In this resurrection is the new creation by the Father.
+In this resurrection they saw the new creation by the Father.
 In the book of Genesis we hear of God creating the Universe.
 Now in the new creation God creates something more than that.
 He raises his own Son from the dead and gives him to the Humanity as a new gift and commissions him to remain with human kind forever.